tanc7/Hyperjackers-Handbook/lessons/lesson1-network-hyperjump-wireless.md

 We need to do this safely, use tsocks and proxychains to have the physical Debian host run as a proxy.

 ```
+tsocks proxychains ssh root@192.168.0.1 'sudo nmap 10.81.24.0/24'
 ```

+So it basically, forces the first victim to act as the scanner.
+Once the scan completes it travels back through the proxy to us.

 # Or... you can use Metasploit module and infect the Debian host with it to allow port-forwarding modules to run through the HOST to continue attacking more victims in the network